 Unlike their counterpart, quotas can´t be transferred via endorsement.
 It´s not as easy as an S.A.
 Quotas can only be transferred through a transfer agreement.
 This must first be approved by the qualified majority of the other quota holders, who have a right of first refusal.

 Like the standard corporation, the quota holder´s assembly is the foremost authority of the LLC.
 However, a simple majority is insufficient to make decisions, unlike its counterpart.
 Therefore, a qualified majority of quota holders´ votes are necessary (75%).
 Another thing to remember is that amendments require 75% percent of the votes.
+Our corporate law firm will handle this for you.

 Modifications such as these are corporate legal services we provide.
 Just like the constitution, a notary public is involved.
 All corporate structure modifications must first be accepted by the corresponding shareholders or quota holder´s assembly.
 The modifications are voted on during the assembly and recorded in the company´s books.
 The notary public later protocolizes this, and the modifications are registered in the Public Registry of Costa Rica, per corporate law.